Phota80/ColorCodeCalculator/README.md

 }

-##How to run the color-code-calculator project
+##How to run the color-code-calculator project/n

-Step 1: Download the zip or clone the project with HTTP
+Step 1: Download the zip or clone the project with HTTPs url/n
-Step2: Open the Solution file in Visual studio 2013 or above
+Step2: Open the Solution file in Visual studio 2013 or above/n
 Step3: Build & run the solution